markqvist/RNode_Firmware/README.md

 For adding RNode to your Arduino environment, please see [this post](https://unsigned.io/board-support-in-arduino-ide/).

 For configuring an RNode with this firmware, please have a look at the [RNode Config Utility](https://github.com/markqvist/rnodeconfigutil).

-## Current Status
-The RNode firmware can be considered stable at this point.
-If you do find a bug or discover unintended behaviour, please report it as an issue here, so I can fix it!

 ## Operating Modes
 RNode can operate in two modes, host-controlled (default) and TNC mode: